 Orthopedic Center of Excellence for Total Joint Replacement

 Patients who come to HRMC’s Total Joint Replacement Program are surrounded by an atmosphere of caring, comfort, and complete understanding.
 The Total Joint Program provides comprehensive preoperative and postoperative rehabilitation services for patients undergoing Hip, Knee, or Shoulder replacement surgeries.
-The unit is staffed by a multidisciplinary team working together to provide encouragement, support, and a full complement of patient services:
+The unit is staffed by a multidisciplinary team working together to provide encouragement and support.

 Total Hip, Shoulder and Knee replacement surgeries generally take from two to three hours and involve affixing an artificial joint made of metal and plastic to the bone.
 After surgery, patients stay on the dedicated Orthopedic Unit, where recovery and rehabilitation begins.

 HRMC’s staff along with your Orthopedic surgeon’s office begin working with patients before their scheduled surgery.
 Patients are given an education book to take home from the office to help start preparing them for surgery.